Yakima County WA Homepage

 Exemption Qualifications

-The Senior Citizen/Disabled Persons exemption is an exemption with 4 qualifying parts.
+The Senior Citizen/Disabled Persons exemption has 4 qualifying parts.

 1. The 1st requirement is eligibility.
-You must turn 61 before December 31st the year you apply, be the surviving spouse of a previous exemption holder and be 57 or older or be disabled in such a way that you are unable to pursue gainful employment.
+You must turn 61 before December 31st in the year the income was earned for an exemption in the following year, be the surviving spouse of a previous exemption holder and 57 or older, or be disabled in such a way that you cannot pursue gainful employment.

 3. The 3rd requirement is related to the home.
 It must be your primary residence that you will live in for at least 6 calendar months of every year.